John Gilbert Higgins

-John Gilbert "Jack" Higgins (May 7, 1891 - July 1, 1963) was a Newfoundland politician, Senator, and lawyer.
+John Gilbert Higgins (May 7, 1891 - July 1, 1963) was a Canadian lawyer and politician from Newfoundland.

 Early life

-Higgins had an older sister, May.
-He was a child when his father died.
-Jack was educated from the age of five at Saint Bonaventure's College and was selected one of Newfoundland's Rhodes Scholars in 1909.
-He studied law at Merton College, Oxford and was captain of the Oxford-Canadian ice hockey team which toured Europe and was undefeated in its 17 matches, outscoring its opponents 204 goals to 17.
+Higgins was born in St. John's, Newfoundland as the son of John J. Higgins and Hannah (née O'Grady) Higgins.
+He had an older sister, May.
+Following his father's death, Jack was educated from the age of five at Saint Bonaventure's College and was selected one of Newfoundland's Rhodes Scholars in 1909.
+He studied law at Merton College, Oxford, where his roommate was Robert Moses, and was captain of the Oxford-Canadian ice hockey team which toured Europe and was undefeated in its 17 matches, outscoring its opponents 204 goals to 17.

 Career

 In 1913, he was called to the bar of Newfoundland and England and began practicing law in St. John's.
 In 1916, he joined the Canadian Corps's St. Francis Xavier Hospital Unit and served for the remainder of World War I in England and France.
 After the war, Higgins returned to Newfoundland and established a law partnership with Harry Winter in 1919.